DS1TPT/ABF_Lang/README.md

 ---
 Interpreter is written in C language.
 Please let me know if you find any bug(s).

-I am simply a hobbyist programmer, therefore the source code may be complicated to read and/or have bugs.
+I am just a hobbyist programmer, therefore the source code may be complicated to read and/or have bugs.
 The descriptions below are based on tests performed on MS Windows(x86) Environment.
 Note: Interpreter built by gcc and tested on Debian linux.

 - Specifications